Hunter in the Dark: Discover Anomalous Network Activity Using Deep Ensemble Network: Evaluation and Discussion

-Table \ref{tab:ensemble_nets} shows that the testing performance of SubEnsNet-A, SubEnsNet-B, SubEnsNet-C and EnsembleNet on UNSW-NB15 testbed.
-From the table, we can conclude that EnsembleNet significantly outperforms its each basic DNN with achieving higher ACC of processing both multi-class and binary classification tasks, higher DR (recall), lower FAR, higher precision and higher $F_1$ score, which sufficiently testifies the effectiveness of proposed greedy majority voting strategy.
-Moreover, we can find that the great sensitivity, specificity and dissimilarity of each DNN contribute to the overall decision-making, which enables EnsembleNet to leave an impressive performance.
+Table \ref{tab:ensemble_nets} shows the testing performance and the processing time of SubEnsNet-A, SubEnsNet-B, SubEnsNet-C, EnsembleNet and DarkHunter.
+From the table, we can see that EnsembleNet outperforms all its sub-classifiers by achieving higher ACC on processing both multi-class and binary classification tasks, higher DR, higher precision, higher $F_1$ score and lower FAR, which testifies the effectiveness of proposed greedy majority voting algorithm.
+The algorithm only incurs around 0.05s (718.88s - 718.83s), which is ignorable.
+We can also find that the high sensitivity (due to high DR), high specificity (due to low FAR) and high dissimilarity of each sub-classifier of EnsembleNet contribute to the overall decision-making, enabling EnsembleNet to have a good performance.
+By using the correlation analyzer, the detection performance can be further improved, as shown in the last row of the table.
+DarkHunter can achieve the accuracy of 80.18\% on multi-class classification and 90.81\% on binary classification; and the detection rate, precision, $F_1$ score can reach to 98.13\%, 86.58\%, 91.99\%, respectively, while false alarm rate being reduced to 17.71\%.
+The experimental results reflect the effectiveness of correlation analyzer in terms of further identifying intrusions and filtering out false positives.
+The correlation analyzer takes about extra 1.98s (720.86s - 718.88s), which is also ignorable considering the overall performance gain.